surtr1st/task-tracker/README.md

 ttc list help
 ```

-Listing all tasks without any status filter
+Listing all tasks without any status filter:

 ```bash
 ttc list
 ```

-Listing all tasks that are done
+Listing all tasks that are done:

 ```bash
 ttc list done
 ```

-Listing all todo tasks only
+Listing all todo tasks only:

 ```bash
 ttc list todo
 ```

-Listing all tasks that are in progress
+Listing all tasks that are in progress:

 ```bash
 ttc list ip